Key Facts

 What Is Pneumonia?

-Many factors affect how serious a case of pneumonia is, such as the type of germ causing the lung infection, the person’s age, and their overall health.
-The people most at risk are infants and young children, adults 65 or older, and people who have other health problems.
+Many factors affect how serious a case of pneumonia is, such as the type of germ causing the lung infection, the person’s age, their overall health and their behaviors.
+The people most at risk are infants and young children, adults 65 or older with risk increasing as age increases, and people who have chronic (long-term) medical conditions and weakened immune systems.

 Pneumonia is a leading cause of hospitalization in both children and adults.
 Most cases can be treated successfully, although it can take weeks to fully recover.
 Tens of thousands of people in the U.S. die from pneumonia every year, most of them adults over the age of 65.